-At Pipsico the Huskanaw program area is over an acre in size and designed to welcome new youth to Scouts BSA (whether they have recently crossed-over from Cub Scouts or just joined a Scouts BSA troop).
+The Huskanaw program area is over an acre in size and designed to welcome new youth to Scouts BSA (whether they have recently crossed-over from Cub Scouts or just joined a Scouts BSA troop).
 The program's purpose is to teach Scouts about the patrol method, Troop organization, being prepared, resourcefulness, and skills for Scout, Tenderfoot, Second Class, and First Class ranks.

 Pipsico's Huskanaw program is either all morning or all afternoon.
 At the end of the week Scouts are provided with a list of requirements they worked on during their stay.
+The number of requirements completed can vary based on pace of learning and other factors.
 Scouts may enroll in merit badge program for the remainder of their available sessions with the counsel of their Scoutmaster.